What is an exercise stress test?

-- An exercise stress test assesses heart function during physical exercise.
-It is usually performed to look for signs of coronary artery disease (blocked arteries).
+An exercise stress test assesses heart function during physical exercise.
+It is usually performed to look for signs of coronary artery disease but may also be used to assess other exercise-induced cardiac disorders and arrhythmias.

-- You will be seen by one or our cardiologists for a clinical assessment.
-He will be present throughout the test.
+You will be seen by one or our cardiologists for a clinical assessment, and they will be present throughout the test.

-- You will need to remove your shirt or blouse for the test (ladies please wear a top with pants or skirt rather than a dress).
-Ladies may wear their bra during the test, and will be given a gown as well.
-Please wear shoes which are comfortable for walking (or you may walk on the treadmill in bare feet if you prefer).
+You will need to remove your shirt or blouse for the test.
+Ladies, please wear a top and bottom rather than a dress, you may wear your bra during the test and a gown will be available.
+Please wear shoes which are comfortable for walking, or you may walk in bare feet if you prefer.

-- ECG leads will be attached to the front of your chest and your blood pressure will be taken prior to the test.
+ECG leads will be attached to the front of your chest and abdomen and your blood pressure will be taken prior to the test.